JuKoWi/hotcent_fork_dipole/README.md

 and `hotcent-setup` command line tools.

-### PyLibXC
+### Libxc

-If you want to use functionals other than the PW92 LDA, the [PyLibXC]( https://www.tddft.org/programs/libxc/installation/#python-library) module needs to be available, which provides a Python interface to all LibXC functionals.
-A recent LibXC version is required (>= v5.1).
+If you want to use functionals other than the PW92 LDA, the [pylibxc]( https://www.tddft.org/programs/libxc/installation/#python-library) module needs to be available, which provides a Python interface to all Libxc functionals.
+A recent Libxc version is required (>= v5.1).

 ## Testing

-The test suite makes use of the [pytest](https://docs.pytest.org) framework and requires that PyLibXC is installed.
+The test suite makes use of the [pytest](https://docs.pytest.org) framework and requires that pylibxc is installed.

 Example usage:
 ```shell